 Full payment is due prior to the conference.
 An invoice will be sent to you containing our full bank details including BIC and IBAN.
 Your payment should always include the invoice number as well as the name of your company and the delegate name.

-For Credit Card payment please contact our office by e-mail mentioning your phone number so that we can obtain your credit card information.
+For Credit Card payment please contact our office by e-mail mentioning your phone number so that we can provide further instructions.

 Cancellation Policy